Girls at each Girl Scout grade level have their own earned awards and badges.

 Volunteer Toolkit

-Girl Scout Bronze, Silver and Gold Award
+Girl Scout Bronze, Silver, and Gold Award

 Journey Summit Award